-Gender According to forecasted data 51.8% of Test Valley residents are women and 48.2% are men.
+Gender According to forecasted data 51.7% of Test Valley residents are women and 48.3% are men.
 1 36% of Test Valley Borough Councillors are women and three of the eight (37.5%) Cabinet members are female.
-Test Valley Borough Council currently has a membership of 39 councillors.
-There are currently four councillor vacancies due for election in May 2021.
-According to the Hampshire County Council Small Area Population Forecast for 2021 1 : Age - Older 23.4% of the Test Valley population is over 65.
-55.0% of over 65s are women and 45.0% of over 65s are men.
-64.0% of over 85s are women and 36.0% of over 85s are men.
+Test Valley Borough Council currently has a membership of 42 councillors According to the Hampshire County Council Small Area Population Forecast for 2022 1 : Age - Older 23.4% of the Test Valley population is over 65.
+54.9% of over 65s are women and 45.1% of over 65s are men.
+64.1% of over 85s are women and 35.9% of over 85s are men.
 These figures reflect wider trends of an ageing population and women typically living longer than men.
 This has implications for services such as benefits, social services, leisure provision and transport for the older population.
 Age - Younger 18.9% of Test Valley residents are 15 years of age and under.
-48.8% of those aged 15 and under are girls and 51.2% are boys.1 Ethnicity According to the 2011 Census, 92.6% of the population in Test Valley is White British, with 7.4% of the population from Black and Minority Ethnic backgrounds.
-72 different languages are spoken in Test Valley schools, and 10% of pupils have English as an additional language.
+48.8% of those aged 15 and under are girls and 51.2% are boys.1 Ethnicity 92.6% of the population in Test Valley is White British, with 7.4% of the population from Black and Minority Ethnic backgrounds.
+72 different languages are spoken in Test Valley schools, and 9.1% of pupils have English as an additional language.
 2 Gypsies and Travellers Very little data is available regarding the number of Gypsies and Travellers in the borough at any one time.
-The latest EMTAS figures record 22 children from Gypsy/Roma ethnic backgrounds in Test Valley schools.
+The latest EMTAS figures record 19 children from Gypsy/Roma ethnic backgrounds in Test Valley schools.
 2 At the time of the 2011 Census, there were 153 people who identified as White Gypsies living in the borough.
+Disability In 2011, there were 2,047 people with a disability or long-term illness living in Test Valley.